thaliaarchi/foones-eightfold/README.md

     8f> ?? ba            # query : what is the result of applying such
                          #         constructor to a?
-    !! ba                # answer: it has type "t" and evaluates to "ba"
+    !! ba : t = ba.      # answer: it has type "t" and evaluates to "ba"

     8f> ?? bb            # query : what is the result of applying "b"
                          #         to "b"